Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Mathematical Modeling

 \subsection{Magnetometer measurement models}

 There exists a range of sensor technologies for measuring the magnetic fields.
 These can measure either the vector field~\B or its magnitude $\lVert \B \rVert$.
-Irrespectively if the vector field or the magnitude is measured, the measurements are typically assumed to be normally distributed and modeled as
+Regardless of whether the vector field or the magnitude is measured, the measurements are typically assumed to be normally distributed and are modeled as

 Here, $C^s_m(q)$ denotes a rotation matrix that transforms a vector from the map coordinate frame to the sensor coordinate frame.
-In magnetic-field \ac{SLAM} and map matching, the map coordinate frame is typically the same as the global frame of reference, whereas in magnetic-field dead reckoning, a time-varying frame is used.
-Furthermore, $R_t$ denotes the covariance of the measurement noise, which is assumed to be uncorrelated across measurement time instants.
-As highlighted by \eqref{eq:magfieldModel-vecpotmag}, if a vector magnetometer is used, then the measurement depends on the orientation $q$ of the magnetometer.
+In magnetic-field \ac{SLAM} and map matching, the map coordinate frame is typically aligned with the global frame of reference, whereas in magnetic-field dead reckoning, the map is typically represented in the sensor frame.
+Furthermore, $R_t$ in \eqref{eq:measModel} denotes the covariance of the measurement noise, which is assumed to be uncorrelated across measurement time instants.
+As highlighted by \eqref{eq:magfieldModel-vecpotmag}, if a vector magnetometer is used, then the measurement depends on the orientation $q$ of the localization system.